Bridal Veil Trends for 2019

 After your hair artist finishes the final touches on your hair you’ll want to start prepping your veil, make sure you’ve removed it from its travel bag earlier in the day and steam if necessary.
 The best time to attach your veil is right before your hair artist leaves.
 You don’t want to be walking around a small room with all of your bridesmaids and risk the chance of someone stepping on it.
 With shorter veils, when hugging family and friends it can pull on your head and become awkward.
 Leaving it to the last minute before leaving the bridal suite is your best option.
 You’ll also want to coordinate with your photographer when you start your formal portraits to make sure it’s in place.

 When should I take off my bridal veil?
 This is totally up to you, most brides like to leave it on for the family formals if they are taken after the ceremony but before the reception to prevent damage.
 Also, take into consideration the time of your romance/sunset session with Dee and Kris you’ll want to keep it on to allow them to capture those romantic and classic veil shots.

 The most important question to ask about wearing a veil is how to attach your veil to allow it to stay in place all day through long wedding conditions?
 To answer this we’ve enlisted the help of one of the best hair artists in the Sacramento Region, Tina Romo!

-Most traditional veils come with attached combs (or clips for a more boho looks), for easy placement.
-If you don’t have a comb attached, Tina Romo suggests using a metal comb like this Metal Wire Hair Clip with 20 teeth.
+Most traditional veils come with attached combs (or clips for a boho look), for easy placement.
+If you don’t have a comb attached, Tina Romo suggests using a metal comb-like this Metal Wire Hair Clip with 20 teeth.
 The metal combs grip better and slide out easier for when you’re ready to remove.
 The plastic combs can be more difficult to remove especially if there is a lot of teasing in the hair.

 If you do sew on your own comb, be aware of the curve on the comb, the veil needs to go up and over the head of the comb, not just attached to the bottom.